Simple Tips To Stop Abusing Food And Alcohol

 The answers to these questions require a conscious attitude to the process of eating.
 If you strive to stop overeating without particularly limiting yourself, this awareness is your ultimate goal.

 By taking a break to make sure you continue to enjoy your meal, you can stop yourself in time and never eat more than you really want.
-You’ll soon realize that you don’t have to leave your plate without a single crumb or finish the bottle to the bottom.
-Asking yourself these questions is the most natural and effective way to avoid regret after overeating.
+You'll soon come to understand that you don't have to finish the bottle or leave your plate without a single crumb.
+The most natural and efficient way to prevent remorse after overeating is to ask yourself these questions.

 Also read: Is It True That Some Foods Cannot Be Combined?